Chaka Chikodzi Art + Design

 The Artist

-My recent work is inspired by the beauty and simplicity of the natural rock formations that are unique to Zimbabwe’s landscape.
+Chaka Chikodzi is a Zimbabwean- Canadian stone sculptor living and working in Katarokwi/Kingston.
+His work is inspired by the beauty and simplicity of the natural rock formations that are unique to Zimbabwe’s landscape.
+Working with Zimbabwean stone here in Canada, where he has lived for

 The Stone